Louisiana’s unique cuisine is world famous, but there’s one dish that’s most strongly identified with the state – the Louisiana Crawfish.

 Crawfish have always been abundant in Louisiana and actually live on every continent except Antarctica.
-Native Americans who lived in what would eventually become Louisiana were known to eat crawfish by catching them using reeds baited with deer meat.
+Native Americans who originally lived in the state ate crawfish by catching them using reeds baited with deer meat.

-So how did the humble “mudbug” become such a popular staple in the state?
+So how did the humble “mudbug” become such a popular staple?

-It wasn’t until the arrival of the Acadians (who were exiled from Canada and Nova Scotia) in the 1700s that crawfish began to become a significant source of food in Louisiana.
-Many Acadians settled along the bayous and began to eat crawfish out of necessity because they were abundant and fairly easy to catch.
+Crawfish became a significant source of food in Louisiana with the arrival of the exiled Acadians in the 1700s.
+Many Acadians settled along the bayous and began to eat crawfish out of necessity and ease.
+It was abundant and fairly easy to catch.

-In fact, up until the 1960s, crawfish were commonly known as a “poor man’s food” and were not very popular with the general public.
-Many people considered mudbugs to be good for nothing except fishing bait.
+Crawfish, commonly known as a “poor man’s food,” was not popular with the general public until the 1960s.
+Many people considered mudbugs to be only good for fishing bait.

 Crawfish Hit it Big

-The grand entrance for crawfish occurred in 1960 when the first Crawfish Festival was held in Breaux Bridge, Louisiana.
+The first Crawfish Festival in Breaux Bridge, Louisiana ushered in a new era for crawfish.
 The festival was a big success and continued to grow bigger.
-As a result, crawfish gained in popularity, with both home cooks and restaurants starting to incorporate them into various dishes.
+As a result, crawfish gained popularity with both home cooks and restaurants.

 The growing popularity of crawfish also resulted in crawfish boils becoming common in south Louisiana.
-While crawfish boils had already been a tradition with Cajun families for generations, it became popular among families of many different heritages–as well as for company gatherings and various public events.
+While crawfish boils had already been a tradition with Cajun families for generations, it became popular among families of many different heritages.

-While crawfish were mainly harvested from the Atchafalaya basin for commercial sale prior to 1960, farmers began to turn their flooded rice fields into crawfish ponds after mudbugs gained in popularity.
+Prior to 1960, crawfish harvesting mainly occurred through the Atchafalaya Basin.
+After mudbugs gained popularity, farmers turned their flooded rice fields into crawfish ponds.
 This resulted in commercial crawfish becoming a major industry in the state.

-In the 1980s, improvements in technology and methods that allowed crawfish to be shipped safely worldwide resulted in rapid growth of the crawfish industry.
+In the 1980s, improvements in technology and methods allowed the worldwide shipping of crawfish.
+This resulted in the rapid growth of the crawfish industry.
 In addition, Louisiana became the first state in the nation to name a state crustacean in 1983–naturally, the crawfish.
 Since then, Maryland and Oregon have also named state crustaceans, the Blue Crab and the Dungeness Crab, respectively.

 The Religion of Crawfish

-Crawfish are actually tied into the Catholic religion in Louisiana.
-During the Lenten season each year, Catholics abstain from eating meat on Fridays–and crawfish is one of the main go-to foods during lent.
+Surprisingly, crawfish and the Catholic religion in Louisiana are connected.
+During Lent, Catholics abstain from eating meat on Fridays–and crawfish is one of the main go-to foods.

 Luckily for Louisianans, it just so happens that peak crawfish season and Easter coincide every year.
-In addition, having a family crawfish boil on Easter Sunday is a long-held tradition with many Catholic families–so much so that it’s become the most popular day for a crawfish boil in Louisiana!
+Family crawfish boils on Easter Sunday is a long-held tradition in Catholic families.
+In fact, Easter Sunday is the most popular day for a crawfish boil in Louisiana!

 Louisiana’s Crawfish Culture

-The significance of crawfish in modern Louisiana culture really can’t be overstated.
+The significance of crawfish in modern Louisiana culture can’t be overstated.
 It has grown from a humble local resource into a true food staple.
-In addition to the many thousands of Easter crawfish boils each year, crawfish are featured at birthday parties, graduation celebrations, family reunions, company parties, community events, and much more.
+In addition to the Easter crawfish boils, Louisianians also boil crawfish at birthday parties, family reunions, company parties, and more.

-Crawfish are also featured in thousands of the state’s restaurants–from small-town plate lunch eateries to the most famous gourmet establishments in New Orleans.
-With Louisiana being a melting pot of cultures, you can also find several flavors and styles of crawfish in the state–including Spanish, Vietnamese, Chinese and Nigerian dishes featuring the crustacean!
+Thousands of the state’s restaurants feature crawfish on their menus–from small-town lunch eateries to the most high-end establishments.
+You can also find several flavors and styles of crawfish in the state–including Spanish, Vietnamese, and Nigerian!